 Next thing I add is a chambray button down.
 I made mine years ago (also using a chambray from Cali fabrics.
 I think it’s sold out, but this one would be a great choice).
 For the shirt, I used another TNT, the Sewaholic Granville shirt.

 From here, we get to the accessories.
 This is really what dresses up or down an outfit.
-In general, I make a little list in my head about what dresses something up, and which things dress it down.
+In general, I make a little list in my head about what dresses something up or dresses it down.
 And then I figure out about where the event probably sits on the casual-to-formal spectrum and add accordingly.
 When I’m getting ready, I start with the outfit that matches my best guess, and toss a couple accessories in my purse/the car (like a different necklace, shoe or lip color), if I’m really unsure.

 Outfit #1: Backyard BBQ/running errands/pool party